 Per Pennsylvania reportable disease regulations regarding Public Health Emergencies, 28 Pa.
 Code §§ 27.1-27.51, laboratories must report all COVID-19 test results, both positive and negative, to PA-NEDSS.

 Mandatory Patient Testing for COVID-19 Prior to Discharge to a Receiving Facility

-Prior to discharge, the hospital must communicate to the receiving facility that a test has been administered, and the results or that results are pending, if the results have not been received by the hospital.
-Patients known to have or suspected of having COVID-19 but awaiting test results should be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
-Receiving facilities may not refuse to accept or readmit a patient or resident due to pending test results but may refuse to accept a patient-resident if a COVID-19 test has not been administered.
+Prior to discharge, the hospital must communicate the result of the test to the receiving facility.
+Patients with a positive COVID-19 test result should only be discharged to a facility with the ability to adhere to infection prevention and control recommendations of the Department and the CDC for the care of COVID-19 patients.
+Receiving facilities that meet this criteria may not refuse to accept or readmit a patient or resident with a positive COVID-19 test result but may refuse to accept a patient-resident if a COVID-19 test has not been administered.

 While the disaster proclamation remains in effect, hospitals may handle their Patient Safety Committee meetings electronically.
 This can be accomplished by having the patient safety officer provide updates to the committee and get feedback on critical patient safety issues that may be occurring at the hospital outside of the COVID-19 response.
 Hospitals may conduct virtual meetings with the committee members, allowing for two-way communication for all participants.

 While the disaster proclamation remains in effect, Infection Control Committee requirements can be met by maintaining daily documentation of the infection control efforts that are taking place at the hospital.
 Maintaining this documentation will satisfy the infection control committee requirements imposed through MCARE and the Department's regulations.